A quick guide on In-game known issues and How to deal with them

 “Weak Connection” plus “Loading Poké Ball” visuals.

-Player is unable to continue
+Competitor is unable to continue

 Pokémon Fast Moves are slowed down

-- Official Arena Stance: This may be determined to be grounds for a rematch depending on the circumstances of the battle, only if it can be confirmed by the audio/video evidence that the player was actually tapping the screen.
+- Official Arena Stance: This may be determined to be grounds for a rematch depending on the circumstances of the battle, only if it can be confirmed by the audio/video evidence that the Competitor was actually tapping the screen.

 - One-sided freezing issues are not limited to the ones presented above.